winton/typectl/README.md

 The "killer feature" of typectl is `wrap`.
 Wrapping a function allows it to optionally receive the typed promise version of each argument.
 Wrapped functions do not execute until their arguments resolve and always return a typed promise.

-By passing promise return values to successive wrapped functions, the most optimal execution order occurs naturally based on the "race" to execute functions (pending the resolution of their arguments).
+By passing promise return values to successive wrapped functions, the most optimal execution order occurs naturally based on the "race" to execute functions as their arguments resolve.

-To prepare the return value of a wrapped function as an argument, the API provides type-safe ways of transforming promise values without needing to resolve them.
+To prepare function arguments from return values, the API provides type-safe ways of transforming promise values without needing to resolve them.

 ### How it works